-In Illustrator, when you draw an object, apply a stroke, then scale that object up or down, you can control whether or not the stroke size gets scaled too, or stays the same.
+In Illustrator, when you draw an object, apply a stroke, then resize that object up or down, you can control whether or not the stroke size gets scaled too, or stays the same.
 The way you control this feature is from the “Transform” palette (Window > Transform).
 This can be very useful for things like logos, where you want everything to look exactly the same at every size.
 Let's get started . . .

 1. Scaling an Object and the Stroke: